elastic/fleet-server/README.md

 Elastic Agent <= Elastic Agent with fleet-server <= Elasticsearch / Kibana
 ```

-There might be differences on the bugfix version.
+There might be differences on the bugfix version.a

 For upgrades Elasticsearch/Kibana must be upgraded first, then the Elastic Agent with fleet-server followed by any other Elastic Agents.